Standards of Care for the Health of Transgender and Gender Diverse People: Adolescents

-In a departure from previous versions, Version 8 draws a conceptual distinction between Adolescents and Children with separate chapters.
+In a departure from previous versions, Version 8 draws a conceptual distinction between adolescents and children, with separate chapters.

 Continued care and careful assessment of cognitive maturity by qualified mental health professionals is recommended.
 In contrast to previous versions, there are no absolute requirements for duration of assessments or age to access gender-affirming treatments; rather, individual psychosocial and physical development should be taken into account.
+The chapter also acknowledges the disproportionate increase in adolescents assigned female at birth and notes that social influences may play a role in the expression of gender diversity, while stopping short of endorsing "rapid-onset gender dysphoria".